 What is the Medicare donut hole (coverage gap)?

-When Medicare Part D was first introduced, patients paid 100% of their drug costs while in the donut hole (as opposed to 25% before the donut hole – for standard plan designs – and 5% after the donut hole).
 The Affordable Care Act (ACA) included a provision to gradually close the donut hole by 2020.
 (The donut hole closed a year early, in 2019, for brand-name drugs, as a result of the Bipartisan Budget Act of 2018.)

-Now that the donut hole is “closed,” enrollees in standard Part D plans pay 25% of the cost of their medications both before the donut hole (during the initial coverage phase, after the deductible is met) and during the donut hole.
-But most enrollees do not have standard plans, which means they generally have copays during the initial coverage phase, and then transition to the 25% coinsurance during the donut hole.
-So even though the donut hole has been closed by the ACA, enrollees generally find that their out-of-pocket costs at the pharmacy do change when they move from the initial coverage phase to the donut hole phase.
+From that point until the end of 2024, the donut hole was “closed” but still existed.
+That meant enrollees in standard Part D plans paid 25% of the cost of their medications both before the donut hole (during the initial coverage phase, after the deductible was met) and during the donut hole.
+But most enrollees did not have standard plans, which meant they generally had copays during the initial coverage phase, and then transitioned to the 25% coinsurance during the donut hole.

 Footnotes